ai/evil-blocks/README.md

 simple and clear.

 In most of cases you can avoid client rendering.
-If you need to add some block by JS, you can render it on server to HTML, hide and show in right time:
+If you need to add some block by JS, you can render it hidden to page HTML and show in right time:

 ```coffee
 evil.block '@@comment',